-Syringe pumps are electromechanical devices which are designed to convert rotational motion to linear motion.
-This linear motion is then be used to drive the plunger of a syringe and deliver a precise amount of solution.
+Syringe pumps are electromechanical devices that are designed to convert rotational motion into linear motion.
+This linear motion is then used to drive the plunger of a syringe and deliver a precise amount of solution.
 Understanding the design and operation of syringe pumps will help inform you on what specifications are important for your application and what is achievable using your experimental setup.
-This will also help you to understand which sources of errors may arise due to your system design.
+This will also help you understand what sources of errors may arise due to the design of your system.

-Rotational motion used by the syringe pump gets delivered via a stepper motor which is precisely controlled by driver electronics.
-Through clever use of sophisticate microcontrollers and driver technology, the rotation of the lead screw can be done in extremely small discrete steps.
+The rotational motion used by the syringe pump gets delivered via a stepper motor, which is precisely controlled by driver electronics.
+Through clever use of sophisticated microcontrollers and driver technology, the rotation of the lead screw can be done in extremely small, discrete steps.
 This results in a minute linear motion of the plunger as small volumes of your solution are dispensed.

 Although modern syringe pumps are capable of moving miniscule distances, most solutions will not be able to take advantage of these small distances.
 For viscous materials or high flow rates, the pressure required to move the fluid requires a large force.
 If the torque generated is not high enough, the motor will stall (often called missing steps), and the syringe will not dispense.

 To fully understand how a syringe pump works, you must understand the mechanics involved in the movement of the plunger.
-It is also essential to grasp how the design of the mechanical fixings work together with the electronic control circuitry to deliver precision movement.
-It is this precision movement that results in the accurate and consistent dispense of your solutions.
+It is also essential to grasp how the design of the mechanical fixings works together with the electronic control circuitry to deliver precision movement.
+It is this precision movement that results in the accurate and consistent dispensing of your solutions.